OWASP/www-project-cyber-controls-matrix/index.md

 #### Copyright

-The OWASP Cyber Controls Matrix (OCCM) (https://owasp.org/www-project-cyber-controls-matrix/) is copyright the OWASP Foundation, Inc. (https://owasp.org) and was created by Eric Bragger (https://www.linkedin.com/in/eric-bragger/).
+The OWASP Cyber Controls Matrix (OCCM) [(https://owasp.org/www-project-cyber-controls-matrix/)](https://owasp.org/www-project-cyber-controls-matrix/) is copyright the OWASP Foundation, Inc. [(https://owasp.org)](https://owasp.org) and its creator Eric Bragger [(https://www.linkedin.com/in/eric-bragger/)](https://www.linkedin.com/in/eric-bragger/).
 All rights reserved.
 Control Identifiers (IDs), Control Names, and any related attributes are copyright their respective owners.
 Trademarks belong to their respective owners.
 The OCCM Creator and the OCCM Project Leader may retain certain copyright and other rights not afforded to contributors.
 Contributors acknowledge that by contributing, copyright for all contributions will be transferred in full, without any obligation whatsoever expressed or implied, to: the OWASP Foundation, Inc., the OCCM Creator, and the OCCM Project Leader.
 Contributions may be used, shared, and disseminated at the complete discretion of the OWASP Foundation, Inc., the OCCM Creator, the OCCM Project Leader, and anyone associated with the project whether in an official or non-official capacity.
 Contributions may include, but are not limited to: information, content, assistance, ideas, software code, submissions, employment, licensing, financial support, marketing, promotion, endorsement, and sponsorship.

 #### Disclaimer and Limitations